Course Catalog

 5 units

 An examination of the physiological mechanisms of psychological processes, including sensory systems, motor systems, control systems, and memory and learning.
-Principles of nervous system organization are discussed at each level. (fFormerly Behavioral Neuroscience) Prerequisite(s): course 3 or 100 or Biology 70 and one course in statistics (course 2 or Applied Mathematics and Statistics 5 or 7).
+Principles of nervous system organization are discussed at each level.
+Prerequisite(s): PSYC 100.
+Enrollment is restricted to psychology and cognitive science majors and minors.
+Enrollment limited to 130.

 PSYC 124